 We produce all of our mailer boxes using offset printers as it yields the highest quality print.
 Designs are printed directly on the substrate (paper) which is then laminated (i.e. glued) to the corrugated board.
 Printing on a smooth substrate as opposed to printing directly on corrugated cardboard results in higher quality results.

-The small tradeoff is that because we're using an extra layer of substrate (paper), it makes the box a bit thicker and heavier.
+The small tradeoff is that because we're using an extra layer of substrate (paper), it makes the box slightly thicker and heavier.
 Upon your request, we can also print using flexographic printers.
 Please contact us for more information!

 Your artwork is printed on a substrate (paper), then laminated to the outside of the corrugated board.
 The layers are:

 Your artwork is printed on two substrates (paper), then laminated to the outside and inside of the corrugated board.
 The layers are:

 Your artwork is printed directly on the liner of the corrugated board and there is no additional substrate layer.
 The quality of print won't be as high as with offset printers, but this option allows your boxes to be more lightweight.